Lin-Brain-Lab/website/src/routes/join/join_work/+page.md

 ## Graduate students
 We are recruiting graduate students for thesis work from [Department of Medical Biophysics, University of Toronto](https://medbio.utoronto.ca) and [Institute of Medical Science, Unviersity of Toront](https://ims.utoronto.ca).
 For prospetive students, please submit your admission application directly to the department.
-For admitted students, please contact us for lab visit and research discussion.
+For admitted students, please contact us for a lab visit and research discussion.

 ## Undergraduate students (summer, co-op, and voluntary)
 - Each summer we participate in the summer student program at [SRI Summer Student Research Program](https://sunnybrook.ca/research/content/?page=sri-ed-summ-uni) and [Hurvitz Brain Sciences Summer Student Research Program](https://sunnybrook.ca/research/content/?page=sri-ed-summ-brain).
 Please submit your application following the webpage instructions.
+- Sponsored by [Mitacs Globalink fellowship](https://www.mitacs.ca/en/programs/globalink), we invite undergraduate students from the world to join our research each summer.
 - We have been recruiting co-op students to join our research.
 If you are a co-op student, for example from Waterloo or UofT, and interested in our work, please send email to us.
 - Voluntary students are welcomed.
 Subjected to Sunnybrook's policy, we are happy to discuss with your involvement as an on-site or remote volunteer for hardware development, data analysis, or neuroimaging data collection.